 Bylaws establish how a nonprofit should be run (i.e., how much control does the board of directors have vs. the shareholders; meeting rules, voting procedures, dispute resolution, and other details).
 Bylaws are usually required when filing incorporation paperwork with the state and when applying for federal tax-exemption.

-6. File business registration paperwork with the with the state.
+6. File business registration paperwork with the state

 Nonprofit corporations must submit articles of incorporation with the Secretary of State office.
 The costs to file this documentation varies by state.
 If a nonprofit will have physical locations or a substantial presence in more than one state, it must be registered in each state where it will maintain operations.